Features and Benefits

 - ADC for single-channel low power, platform DAQ designs

-- Sinc filter BW range: DC to 204 kHz
+- Sinc filter bandwidth range: DC to 204 kHz

 - Precision ac and dc performance